experientials/build-template/Brain/Subcognition/README.md

 Mediapipe produces the landmarks of the fingers.
 By analyzing the landmarks (relative) positions it's easy to recognise many gestures.
 See [concept](https://gist.github.com/TheJLifeX/74958cc59db477a91837244ff598ef4a)

+## Surroundings cognition system

+The subcognition application should be able to produce some information based on the detected events.

+### Detect number of hands appeared in the scene

+Every time that a hand appears we want to say that hand appear, and every time that it goes away we want to say that hand disappeared.
+From the above analysis, it is obvious that mediapipe algorithm gives the best results.
+Mediapipe outputs the number of hands detected in a list (measurement is per frame).
+However, there are some deficiencies that must be tackled:
+- Mediapipe sometimes fail to detect the hands.
+That said, if the camera works at 30 FPS and the hands are not detected in the 5 out of the 30 FPS per second we can't deduct that hands disappeared for 0.17 sec! (**solution:** low pass filter)
+- Hand is occluded due to another item.
+How do we treat this use case?
+Do we say that hand disappeared?